mozilla/bigquery-etl/README.md

 Recommended practices
 ===

+- Queries
-- Should name query files like `sql/destination_table_with_version.sql` e.g.
+  - Should name files `sql/table_version.sql` e.g. `sql/clients_daily_v6.sql`
-  `sql/clients_daily_v6.sql`
   - Should not specify a project or dataset in table names to simplify testing
-- Should use incremental queries
+  - Should be (incremental)[#incremental-queries]
   - Should filter input tables on partition and clustering columns
+  - Should use `_` prefix in generated column names not meant for output
+  - Should not use jinja templating on the query file in Airflow
+- UDFs
+  - Should be used for reusability
-- Should name UDFs like `udf_function_name` e.g. `udf_mode_last`
+  - Should use lower snake case names with `udf_` prefix e.g. `udf_mode_last`
-- Should name UDF files like `udfs/udf_function_name.{sql,js}` e.g.
+  - Should name files `udfs/function.{sql,js}` e.g. `udfs/udf_mode_last.sql`
-  `udfs/udf_mode_last.sql`
-- Should use UDF language `SQL` over `js` for performance
+  - Should use `SQL` over `js` for performance
-- Should use UDFs for reusability
-- Should use query parameters over jinja templating
-  - Temporary issue: Airflow 1.10+ is required in order to use query parameters
+  - Must not be used for incremental queries with mostly materialized view

 Incremental Queries
 ===